-If a pupil has a statement of special educational need or an EHCP, an annual review is held for pupils in Year 1 and above.
+If a pupil has an Education Health and Care Plan (EHCP), an annual review is held for pupils in Year 1 and above.
 A six-monthly review is held for pupils in the Foundation Stage.
 At this meeting, decisions are made regarding the continuation of the plan.
 The effectiveness of provision is reviewed, and objectives and strategies amended accordingly.
 New long-term objectives for the following year are set if necessary.
 All relevant professionals are invited to attend or submit a report.
-Parents/carers attend, and the views of the pupil are considered (where need appropriate).
+Parents/ carers attend, and the views of the pupil are considered (where need appropriate).
 Pupils with EHCPs are entitled to additional support as details in their documentation.